MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

     The `submitCode(code:delegate)` accepts the one-time passcode and delegate parameter.
 After submitting the code, you must verify the one-time passcode by implementing the `SignInVerifyCodeDelegate` protocol.

-1. To implement `SignInVerifyCodeDelegate` protocol as an extension to your class,use the following code snippet:
+1. To implement `SignInVerifyCodeDelegate` protocol as an extension to your class, use the following code snippet:

     ```swift
     extension ViewController: SignInVerifyCodeDelegate {